How Annie recovered with yoga for complex PTSD

 I recently read “The Body Keeps The Score” by Dr Bessel van der Kolk.

-At Flametree, we also have students using yoga to manage or recover from trauma.
+At Flametree, we also have students using yoga to manage or recover from trauma, as well as to deal with anxiety or depression.

 The beauty of a yoga practice is that you learn how to approach sensation calmly and not run away when it all gets too much.